-By default, the K3s installer stores the kubeconfig to access your cluster in the non-standard path /etc/rancher/ k3s/k3s.yaml.
+By default, the K3s installer stores the kubeconfig to access your cluster in the non-standard path /etc/rancher/k3s/k3s.yaml.
 Make sure to properly refer to it when using liqoctl (e.g., setting the KUBECONFIG variable), and that the current user has permissions to read it.

-Liqo can be installed on a K3s cluster through:
+Liqo can be installed on a K3s cluster with the following command:

+'''

 liqoctl install k3s

+'''